 GitHub integration

 OpenProject offers an integration with GitHub pull requests (PRs) to link software development closely to planning and specification.
-You create a pull request in GitHub and link it to an OpenProject work package.
+You can create pull requests in GitHub and link them directly to OpenProject work packages.

 Overview